dagerikhl/dedimon/README.md

-SERVER_EXE_PATH="<path to your server executable>" SERVER_EXE_ARGS="<args to pass to server executable, comma seperated" SERVER_CONFIG_PATHS="<path to your server config files, comma seperated>"
+SERVER_EXE_PATH="<path to your server executable>" SERVER_EXE_ARGS="<args to pass to server executable, comma seperated" SERVER_CONFIG_PATHS="<path to your server config files, comma seperated>" SERVER_LOG_PATH="<path to a log file for your server, will be used if specified, and fall back to proxying exe terminal if not (may not work for all games)>"
 ```

 #### Examples